 - Crossword: Also a favorite of many, a crossword is a great way to have a little fun and learn a thing or two about American history!

 - BINGO: Hand everyone a blank Bingo card and a word list.
 Ask players to write a different word in each box, then randomly call out words from a bowl.
 Who will claim BINGO first?

-- Taboo: This silly game forces players to try to get their teammate to guess a secret word on a card without saying the word or the other five related words listed on their card in under a minute.
-Example: word is "Star-Spangled Banner", but you can't say "Flag," "Stars and Stripes," "Red, White, and Blue," "United States of America," or "National Anthem."
+- Taboo: This silly game forces players to try to get their teammates to guess a secret word on a card without saying the word or the other five related words listed on their card in under a minute.
+Example: the word is "Star-Spangled Banner", but you can't say "Flag," "Stars and Stripes," "Red, White, and Blue," "United States of America," or "National Anthem."

 - Charades: Acting out Independence Day-themed words and phrases makes for a fun and patriotic spin on this classic game.

-Hopefully this will only make your Fourth of July a more memorable one!
+Hopefully, this will only make your Fourth of July a more memorable one!
 Have fun, but remember to always be safe around fireworks!